Bodhert/ElixirTradingBot/notes/notes.md

 # Chapters
 ## Chapter 1
-Elixir is usually easy to understand, so when the documentation is ligth we must not be afraid of take a look of to the source code
+Elixir is usually easy to understand, so when the documentation is light we must not be afraid of take a look of to the source code

 here we review the commands to handle some project organization like
 * `iex -S mix`: run the project in 'interactive' mode